gziolo/gziolo/README.md

 I'm Grzegorz, a senior software engineer at [Automattic](https://automattic.com) and an open-source advocate with over 20 years of programming experience.

-- 🔭 I’m currently contributing to [WordPress core](https://github.com/WordPress/wordpress-develop) and working on the [block editor](http://github.com/wordPress/gutenberg).
+- 🔭 I’m currently contributing to [WordPress core](https://github.com/WordPress/wordpress-develop) and working on the [Abilities API](http://github.com/WordPress/abilities-api).
 - 🌱 I’m passionate about frontend development, developer tools, and API design.
 - 💬 Ask me about JavaScript, React, Node.js, PHP, or building web applications.
 - 📫 Reach me at [gziolo.pl](https://gziolo.pl) or connect on [LinkedIn](http://linkedin.com/in/gziolo/).